ymolists/website/src/routes/blog/bitbucket.md

   export const prerender = true;
 </script>

-Today, we're excited to bring you instant development environments for all Bitbucket projects.
+Today, we're excited to bring you instant developer environments for all Bitbucket projects.

 Simply type `gitpod.io/#` in front of any Bitbucket repository URL, and get a fully prebuilt and ready-to-code dev environment in seconds.